Wary investors eye China's back-door entry into MSCI indexes

 For the MSCI EM index, the inclusion of Chinese ADRs will reduce the weighting of stocks listed in India, Taiwan and Korea, which can therefore expect to see some selling.

-The inclusion of ADRs in the second most affected index, the MSCI China Index, which tracks Hong Kong-listed Chinese companies and Shanghai and Shenzhen shares traded in U.S. and Hong Kong dollars, will come largely at the expense of financials, including ICBC (601398.SS), Bank of China (601988.SS) and China Construction Bank (601939.SS).
+The inclusion of ADRs in the second most affected index, the MSCI China Index, which tracks Hong Kong-listed Chinese companies and Shanghai and Shenzhen shares traded in U.S. and Hong Kong dollars, will come largely at the expense of financials, including ICBC, Bank of China and China Construction Bank.

-(This story has been refiled to remove extraneous word in 12 paragraph)
+(This story has been refiled to remove extraneous word in paragraph 12)

 (Reporting by Saikat Chatterjee and Michelle Price; Editing by Will Waterman)